Ionaru/MarketBot/README.md

 - [x] /id command to get item IDs (reverse too?)
 - [x] Replace Sequelize by TypeORM for Tracking entries
 - [ ] Replace Sequelize by TypeORM for Log entries
+- [ ] Make a place for command information, the /info command is too full

 ## Developer information
 Want to contribute?
 Awesome!